Daleray1231/README_Generator/README.md

 - [Questions](#questions)

 ## Installation
-Clone the repo down from the GitHub Repo link found in the Questions section
+Clone the repo down from the GitHub Repo link found in the Demo section

 ## Usage
 Use this application to create a professional README for your project